gbdev/pandocs/content/Video_Display.md

 # VRAM Background Maps

-The Game Boy contains two 32x32 tile background maps in VRAM at addresses `$9800h-9BFF` and `$9C00h-9FFF`.
-Each can be used either to display "normal" background, or "window" background.
+The Game Boy contains two 32x32 tile background maps in VRAM at addresses `$9800h-$9BFF` and `$9C00h-$9FFF`.
+Each map can be used to display either the Background or the Window.

-### BG Map Tile Numbers
+### BG Map Tile Indexes

-An area of VRAM known as Background Tile Map contains the numbers of tiles to be displayed.
+An area of VRAM known as Background Tile Map contains the indexes of the tiles to be displayed.
 It is organized as 32 rows of 32 bytes each.
-Each byte contains a number of a tile to be displayed.
+Each byte contains the index of a tile to be displayed.

-Tile patterns are taken from the Tile Data Table using either of the two addressing modes (described [above](#vram-tile-data)), which can be selected via LCDC register.
+Tiles are obtained from the Tile Data Table using either of the two addressing modes (described [above](#vram-tile-data)), which can be selected via LCDC register.